 Babywearing is one of the most incredible gifts for families with fragile infants because it facilitates the closeness they desperately need.
 Babywearing can even help to support a mother’s milk supply, and mothers own milk offers medically fragile infants the best protection against necrotizing enterocolitis.

 Tragically, our sweet Micah died from complications of NEC when he and Zachary were 11-months-old.
 Days after Micah’s passing, Becca came to us with another extraordinary gift.
 She designed a woven wrap in honor of Micah, using the maize and blue colors of our children’s hospital to celebrate his care team, along with a rainbow to celebrate Micah’s bright smile and soul.
 Becca named the woven wrap Micah’s Rainbow.

 The gift of babywearing continues to touch our family today.
 Micah and Zachary’s baby brother, my rainbow baby Elijah, spent much of his first year of life in a carrier, wrapped up in our love.
 Babywearing rocks and we could not imagine parenting without our carriers.
 I am forever grateful to have received such an incredible gift during my twins’ hospitalization.

 If you know a family with a medically fragile infant, ask if you can help them learn how to wear their baby.
-If your baby is in the hospital, get a carrier and start practicing so that when your baby is ready, babywearing can bring the two of you together.
-If you want to change someone’s life, teach them how to wear their baby.
+If your baby is in the hospital, get a carrier, and start practicing so that when your baby is ready, babywearing can bring the two of you together.
+If you want to change someone’s life, teach them how to wrap their baby.